 A Load capable of providing Ancillary Service to the ERCOT System and/or energy in the form of Demand response and registered with ERCOT as a Load Resource.

+Controllable Load Resource (CLR)

+A Load Resource capable of controllably reducing or increasing consumption under Dispatch control by ERCOT.

 Aggregate Load Resource (ALR)

-A Load Resource that is an aggregation of individual metered sites, each of which has less than ten MW of Demand response capability and all of which are located within a single Load Zone.
+A Controllable Load Resource (CLR) that is an aggregation of individual metered sites, each of which has less than ten MW of Demand response capability and all of which are located within a single Load Zone.

-Controllable Load Resource

-A Load Resource capable of controllably reducing or increasing consumption under Dispatch control by ERCOT.

 Settlement Only Generator (SOG)

 A generator that is settled for exported energy only, but may not participate in the Ancillary Services market, Reliability Unit Commitment (RUC), Security-Constrained Economic Dispatch (SCED), or make energy offers.
 These units are comprised of: